grow-graphics/gd/Readme.md

 * After the first build, recompile quickly, with an experience similar to a scripting language.
 * Cross-compile builds targeting windows/linux/macos from any platform.

-Not just a wrapper! graphics.gd has been holistically designed and curated from the ground up to provide a cohesive way to interface with the engine.
+Not just a wrapper! graphics.gd has been holistically designed and curated from the ground up to provide a cohesive way to interface with the underlying engine.

 We would love you to take part in our [active discussions](https://github.com/quaadgras/graphics.gd/discussions) section with any questions, comments or feedback you may have.
 Show us what you're building!